A two week trip for 16-17 year olds to work with rescued elephants, monkeys, bears and other animals in tropical Thailand.

 This placement has been approved by the DofE as meeting the requirements for the Residential section of the Gold Award.

 Read about volunteer experiences and challenges in our Thailand Under 18 Volunteering reviews.

-The centre is based on temple grounds donated by a local abbot in a tropical region south of Bangkok.
-It is a peaceful and rural location and the centre is located beside a small lake which has a series of small ‘gibbon islands’ used to rehabilitate the gibbons.
-In total there are around 400 animals living on site at the centre.
+The centre is located in a tropical region about 160km south of Bangkok.
+It is on temple grounds and just outside a small village.
+It is a fairly remote location and provides a peaceful and beautiful environment.
+There is a large lake opposite the centre which has a series of small ‘gibbon islands’ used to rehabilitate the gibbons.

-Volunteers live in basic shared rooms on site at the centre, bathrooms are shared with cold water showers and western bucket-flush toilets.
-The centre has a communal area where volunteers can relax in the evenings as well as a communal kitchen where you can make snacks and drinks.
-After work you can relax at the centre and socialise with other volunteers.
-The local village has an internet café.
+Volunteers live in simple shared rooms onsite, and bathrooms are shared.
+The sanctuary has a communal area where volunteers can relax in the evenings as well as a communal kitchen where you can make snacks and drinks.
+There is limited WIFI but 3G internet access is available.